koustubhmoharir/xtn/spec.md

 Casing is significant, but applications that consume this format may ignore it.

+## Compatibility with JSON and JSON5

+Valid JSON and JSON5 is valid XTN.
+XTN adds ways to write strings without any escaping, distinguishes between integers and floating point numbers, allows enabling or disabling an entire nested value easily, adds support for referencing functions / variables from the parser's runtime environment.

 ## Comments
 Comments start with a #.
 Whitespace before the # is allowed.
 An entire line is either a comment or not a comment.
 A space after the # is recommended for readability.
 Trailing whitespace on a comment line is not considered significant.
 ```